0OpTiX0/TrekTheGame/READMEdevs.txt

     Determined to find his wife, Jones and his kids set off to find Jane.
 Along the way he meets sentient robot named D4V3 or Dave for short.
 With Dave, the family ends up discovering that society still exists in Anchorage Alaska and are only accepting families as residents.
-Determined to find this society and his wife, the family continues on their journey. they finally arive in Protland only to find the settlement overrun by raiders.
-Discovering that there are surviors in Tacoma, the family continues until they all reunite in a small fortified base.
+Determined to find this society and his wife, the family continues on their journey. they finally arrive in Portland only to find the settlement overrun by raiders.
+Discovering that there are survivors in Tacoma, the family continues until they all reunite in a small fortified base.
 With D4V3, they continue north and arrive in Anchorage where they finally can rest and resume their lives like 11 months before.
 (BEST ENDING)